Rotavirus is a common infection in young children in Australia. Most children have at least one infection before three years of age.

 Some people, particularly infants under three months, may show no symptoms of infection.
-Or, people may experience abdominal pain (cramps), watery diarrhoea, vomiting, with or without fever.
+Or, people may experience abdominal pain, watery diarrhoea, vomiting, with or without fever.
 Severe diarrhoea and vomiting can cause fluid loss and dehydration that without medical treatment may be fatal.

-Although still relatively common in Australia, routine immunisation has successfully decreased the severity of symptoms and hence the number of hospitalisations due to rotavirus.
+Although rotavirus is still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.

 Under the National Immunisation Program (NIP), it is recommended that children receive two doses of the rotavirus vaccine at 2 and 4 months of age.

-Rotavirus infects the intestine (bowel) and is found in faeces (poo).
-Therefore, rotavirus is spread by the faecal-oral route, where people transfer rotavirus from objects and surfaces contaminated with faeces to their mouth, such as via their hands, or by consuming food or water contaminated with faeces.
+Rotavirus infects the intestine (bowel) and the virus is found in the faeces (poo) of an infected person.
+Rotavirus is spread by the faecal-oral route, where people transfer rotavirus from objects and surfaces contaminated with faeces to their mouth, such as via their hands, or by consuming food or water contaminated with faeces.

 Contamination of surfaces, objects, food or water with vomit will also spread the virus.